Why did it take me so long to go and visit Northern Ireland?

 The Causeway Coastal Route: a perfect destination for a road trip

 Since I quit my job as a PR Executive I don’t have a car anymore.
-When I travel – all the most since I am a solo traveler – I usually rely on public transport: it’s cheaper and often a nice way to find out more of the local life and meet people, if only for a little while.
+When I travel – all the most since I am a solo traveler – I usually rely on public transport: it’s cheaper and often a nice way to find out more about the local life and meet people, if only for a little while.

 However, there are destinations or specific areas which can hardly be explored unless you have a car, giving you the opportunity to do as many stops along the way as you wish, and also to explore scenic secondary roads.
 Like Corsica, Northern Ireland can be best savored on a road trip.